kht-tran/review-sentiment-ad-generation/docs/pipeline_notes.md

 # Pipeline Reference
 Technical/internal reference documenting what each folder contains and what it produces.

-All scripts were run on an academic HPC cluster (SLURM). `.sh` files are submitted with `sbatch` from within each step's folder.
+All scripts were originally run via SLURM on an academic HPC cluster (`sbatch script.sh`), with checkpointing so jobs could be safely resubmitted if interrupted.
+The SLURM job wrapper (`.sh`) files themselves are cluster-specific and not included in this repo.
+Every script below can be run directly as a plain Python command, most of which take no command-line arguments (parameters hardcoded in the `.py` files); the two exceptions are noted in sections 4f and 4g below.

 ## Environment